HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising

 \section{Introduction}

 Hyperspectral image (HSI) depicts an object in numerous narrow and contiguous spectral bands across the electromagnetic spectrum.
-Compared with RGB images, HSIs enable a more comprehensive depiction of captured scenes due to more spectral bands and have been widely applied in various fields including remote sensing \cite{lillesand2015remote, thenkabail2016hyperspectral, manolakis2016hyperspectral}, medical diagnosis \cite{lu2014medical, calin2014hyperspectral, liu2011tongue}, agriculture \cite{lu2020recent, dale2013hyperspectral, lelong1998hyperspectral} and so on.
-However, owing to multiple factors such as instrument instability, circuit malfunction and light disturbance, HSIs are often subjected to various noises during the data acquisition stage, which can negatively impact the performance of the downstream applications aforementioned.
-Therefore, noise reduction is an essential step in HSI analysis and processing.
-However, HSI denoising is an ill-posed problem since a given noisy HSI can be degraded from multiple clean HSIs, which presents significant challenges when designing HSI denoising approaches.
+Compared with RGB images, HSIs enable a more comprehensive depiction of captured scenes due to hundreds of spectral bands and have been widely applied in various applications, such as classification~\cite{cao2018hyperspectral,cao2020hyperspectral}, object detection~\cite{liu2021sraf}, medical diagnosis~\cite{calin2014hyperspectral}, agriculture~\cite{dale2013hyperspectral} and so on.
+However, owing to multiple factors such as instrument instability, circuit malfunction and light disturbance, HSIs are often subjected to various noises during the data acquisition stage, which can negatively impact the performance of the downstream applications.
+Therefore, the HSI denoising task is an important pre-processing step in HSI analysis.
+Recently, numerous HSI denoising techniques have been proposed and these methods can be categorized into two classes, i.e., model-based approaches and deep learning-based methods.